Aqaba: Modern history

 1822 area map by Eduard Rüppell, modern borders overlaid.
 His "Ruines d'Elana" is the site of Tell el-Kheleifeh.

 The Jordanian census of 1961 found 8,908 inhabitants in 'Aqaba.

 In 1965, King Hussein, through an exchange deal with Saudi Arabia, gave 6000 km2 of desert land in Jordanian territories in exchange for other territories, including 12 km of an extension of prime coastline south of Aqaba, which included the Yamanieh coral reef.
 Aqaba was a major site for imports of Iraqi goods in the 1980s until the Persian Gulf War.

 In 1997, the Aqaba Marine Reserve was established within the southern boundaries of the Gulf of Aqaba.

+On 27 June 2022, a port in Aqaba became the scene of a toxic gas leak when a chemical storage container carrying 25 tons of chlorine fell from a crane onto a ship and ruptured.
+The leak resulted in the deaths of 13 people.

 Geography

 The city lies at Jordan's southernmost point, on the Gulf of Aqaba lying at the tip of the Red Sea.
 Its strategic location is shown in the fact that it is located at the crossroads of the continents of Asia and Africa, while bordering Israel, Egypt and Saudi Arabia.